vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - This is the port the Viperviz binary will listen on for connections.

        Note: If VIPERVIZPORT=-1, a random free port is selected by TSS.
+   * - \-\-env SOLUTIONVIPERVIZPORT
+     - This is the port for **your solution** Viperviz binary connections.

+       Note: If SOLUTIONVIPERVIZPORT=-1, a random free port is selected by TSS.

 * - \-\-env EXTERNALPORT=--externalport--
-     - This is the external port that will be assigned to your TML solution for external access.
+     - This is the external port that will be assigned to your TSS solution for external access.

        You will need this port in the `REST <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-i-rest-api-client>`_, and `gRPC
        <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3c-i-grpc-api-client>`_ clients.